awesomekosm/Shura/README.md

 ### Easy
 * Have at least jdk 8 and docker 18+
 * `./run YOUR_DISCORD_TOKEN` from shura
-    - will build latest using bundled gradle
+    - will build latest using bundled maven
     - remove old *Shura* container if exists
     - start docker container at that point can use invite link above

 ### Hard
 * Have at least jdk 8
-* Execute gradlew on windows or gradlew on linux at the root of the directory
+* Execute `mvnw.cmd` on windows or `mvnw` on linux at the root of the directory
-* `gradlew.bat bootJar`
+* `./mvnw package`
-* Output will be in shura/build/libs/shura-1.0.0-SNAPSHOT.jar
+* Output will be in shura/target/shura-1.0.0-SNAPSHOT.jar
 * This is a self contained jar, can be executed
 * `java -jar -Dshura.discord.token=YOUR_DISCORD_TOKEN shura-1.0.0-SNAPSHOT.jar`